desimilkyway/desi-mws-edr-datamodel/docs/mwsall.rst

 mwsall
 ======

-:Summary: Combined catalog of desi measurements from RVSpecfit and FERRE crossmatched with Gaia
+:Summary: Combined catalog of DESI measurements from RVSpecfit and FERRE crossmatched with Gaia
 :File Type: FITS, 1 GB

 Contents
 ========